-Under the EBT Transaction, Makro will issue and allocate up to 5,010,323,500 new ordinary shares in Makro with a par value of THB 0.50 each at the offering price of THB 43.50 per share, totalling THB 217,949,072,250, to CPRH as consideration for the entire business transfer from CPRH as payment in kind, instead of in cash, representing 104.38 percent of the total issued and paid-up shares in Makro prior to the allocation of shares as consideration for the entire business transfer (the "Share Allocation Transaction as EBT Consideration").
+Under the EBT Transaction, Makro will issue and allocate up to 5,010,323,500 new ordinary shares in Makro with a par value of THB 0.50 each at the offering price of THB 43.50 per share, totaling THB 217,949,072,250, to CPRH as consideration for the entire business transfer from CPRH as payment in kind, instead of in cash, representing 104.38 percent of the total issued and paid-up shares in Makro prior to the allocation of shares as consideration for the entire business transfer (the "Share Allocation Transaction as EBT Consideration").
 The Share Allocation Transaction as EBT Consideration has taken into consideration the appropriateness of the capital structure of Makro.

-The process of the entire business transfer will occur after the meetings of shareholders of the Company and Makro resolve to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration as well as other matters necessary for and/or in connection with the foregoing transactions in compliance with the relevant regulations, including regulations relating to the acquisition or disposal of assets and connected transactions, and the satisfaction of the conditions precedent under the EBT Agreement.
+The process of the entire business transfer will occur after the meetings of shareholders of the Company and Makro resolve to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration as well as other matters necessary for and/or in connection with the foregoing transactions in compliance with the relevant regulations and the satisfaction of the conditions precedent under the EBT Agreement.
 Initially, it is expected that the EBT Transaction and the Share Allocation Transaction as EBT Consideration will be completed within 1 to 3 weeks from the date on which the Extraordinary General Meetings of Shareholders of the Company and Makro resolve to approve the EBT Transaction and the Share Allocation Transaction as EBT Consideration or on any other date as mutually agreed between Makro and CPRH.

 In this regard, the EBT Transaction will be carried out in compliance with the conditions under the Revenue Code in relation to the entire business transfer, pursuant to which CPRH will proceed to register its dissolution within the year 2021, which is within the same fiscal year in which the entire business transfer of CPRH takes place.
 Following the registration of dissolution, all remaining assets of CPRH, including shares in Makro which CPRH will receive as consideration for the entire business transfer, will be delivered to the CPRH Shareholders in proportion to their respective shareholding as part of the liquidation process of CPRH (the "Return of Investment to the CPRH Shareholders").
-The Company, CPH and CPM will receive 2,004,129,400 shares, 2,004,129,400 shares and 1,002,064,700 shares in Makro, representing 20.43 percent, 20.43 percent and 10.21 percent of the total outstanding shares in Makro after the Share Allocation Transaction as EBT Consideration, respectively.
-In this regard, the Company, CPH, and CPM will be required to comply with the relevant regulations of the SET.
+In this regard, the CPRH Shareholders will be required to comply with the relevant regulations of the SET.